claytantor/code-puzzles/README.md

     mvn spring-boot:run

-The spring boot application should then start up and you can access the URL at: http://localhost:8080/appindex.html
+The spring boot application should then start up and you can access the URL at: http://127.0.0.1:8080/appindex.html

-## Architecture

 ## The Puzzles